About this Property

 - Hotel resort

 Marriott's #1 resort location on the east coast; golf, swim and discover all that Myrtle Beach has to offer at the exclusive OceanWatch resort.
 This room is right on the ocean; its the best room location at this resort (floor level varies).
-Two pools, full service tiki bar and phenomenal food!
+Two pools, full service tiki bar and outstanding food!

 About the Area